Image Compare Settings

 Render Differences

-The bottom Render Differences group lets you define how changes between pixels in images should be shown in the Difference View.
+The Render Differences group lets you define how changes between pixels in images should be shown in the Difference View.

 • There are two basic modes: